bill-mca/SIBAnetics/docs/readme.md

 > Provide an overview of the development process, highlighting key milestones, challenges faced, and solutions implemented.

+## Milestones

 There were three major milestones in the development of Focused Hearing.
 Loosely ordered, those milestones were:
  1. Core software complete
  2. Raspberry Pi collects data for server to process
  3. Physical devices built

 Development of the core software (the machine learning models and the alignment algorithm) was undertaken as a first step.
 Once the core software was working, the functions were split across two different devices.
 A Pi was set up to collect the data and send it to the server.
 Finally, Having all the software that was needed, we worked to enclose the prototype device into a VR headset.

-Challenges:
+## Challenges and Solutions

- - Raspberry Pi can't do inference of the lip reading model
+### Raspberry Pi can't run the Lip Reading Model

+[One of our initial ideas](https://github.com/bill-mca/SIBAnetics/blob/docs/docs/proposed_architecture.md#minimum-viable-product) for a minimal viable product was to use a Raspberry Pi to do all of the computation for Focussed Hearing.
+This would've saved the effort of establishing communication software and learning about networking protocols.
+The lip reading model requires a GPU to execute quickly and it became apparent during our initial tests that the Raspberry Pi's light CPU would take hours to make a lip-reading inference of a 5 second video clip.
+We tackled this challenge by establishing a client-server architecture [which was originally intended to be a stretch architecture](https://github.com/bill-mca/SIBAnetics/blob/docs/docs/proposed_architecture.md#fast-transcript) that we would build after reaching the MVP.

- - Lip reading model doesn't perform well on unseen data
+### Lip reading model doesn't perform well on unseen data

+We didn't expect that the lip-reading model would perform well with words outside its vocabulary.
+Nevertheless this was a limitation of the final product.
+The training data used was quie uniform and restricted to a very small vocabulary.
+When testing the

- - Lip reading model too slow to run inferences in real time
+### Lip reading model too slow to run inferences in real time
- - Couldn't miniaturise because of a couple of roadblocks
+### Couldn't miniaturise because of a couple of roadblocks

 # Step-by-step interaction guide

 > Present a step-by-step description guiding users on how to interact with the prototype.
 This should encompass various modes of engagement and highlight the user experience.

- - Getting some stills to include in the document would be good.
+> (@Bill) Getting some stills to include in the document would be good.

+### Step 1: Sit and look into the camera

+### Step 2: Push the button

+### Step 3: Say a message

+### Step 4: Wait for the message to be transcribed

+### Step 5: Read the transcriptions

+### Step 6: Repeat if you'd like.

  - Notice whether the lip-reading model better discriminates what was said by you then what was said by those in the background.

 # References